GoMMC Guide

 Runs tool <name>, relaying whatever follows <name>.
 The usual * and # wildcards may be used (the first matching tool is run).

-Note that you can auto-execute an *MMCTool command on every BREAK using the BOOT configuration option (refer to its discussion for details).
+Also note that you can auto-execute an *MMCTool command on every BREAK by using configuration variable BOOT.

 *MMCConfig (<name> <value>)